 Protect Your Skin

+As an adventure traveler, one of the leading health issues you may have to deal with is overexposure to the sun.
 You want to enjoy your time outside and experience nature at its best, but you don’t want to expose your skin to the sun’s harmful UV rays.

-Aside from causing sunburns, you can also put yourself at risk of skin cancer.
-Therefore, make sure you apply a generous amount of sunscreen on your skin before you set out into the sun.
+Sunburns can also put you at risk of skin cancer.
+Therefore, make sure you apply a generous amount of sunscreen before you set out into the sun.
+Doing this is crucial regardless of whether you expect adequate cloud cover.

 Stay Hydrated

 Summer also means you can expect hot or warm weather.
-And for any active traveler that also means quickly losing body fluids.
+For any active traveler, that means quickly losing body fluids.
+You don’t want dehydration and tiredness to dampen your vacation.

 So drink loads of water or fluids during your travels, especially while sightseeing under the scorching sun (Greece, anyone?).